Saucony Ride 9 Shoe Review

 Many of Saucony’s different styles of shoes typically provide a wider toe box for an individual with a wider forefoot, however this version of the Ride 9 caters to a more average width foot (e.g. ‘B’ width).
 The forefoot is not super close fitting, but within the mid-foot, the shoe hugs the arch comfortably.
 The hind-foot of the shoe is narrower, which can also cater to an individual with a narrower heel.
 The additional heel lock eyelet can also pull the shoe closer to the heel to reduce heel slippage.

 Some individuals may find that choosing half a size larger than their regular shoe size may provide more room in the forefoot and provide half a thumb width at the toes for foot lengthening when walking or running.

 Saucony has made this shoe adequate for a runner training anywhere from a 10k to a marathon.
-By providing sufficient shock absorption, less impact will be received on joints, and accompanied with an orthotic or insole, the Ride 9 can help a run last longer.
+The Ride 9 can help a run last longer.
+It does this by providing sufficient shock absorption, less impact will be received on joints, and accompanied with an orthotic or insole.
 The removable insole accommodates OTC insoles as well as custom orthotics.